leosantos2003/Intro-to-Deep-Learning/lesson_2/README.md

 <div class="texto-titulo">

 * The Activation Function acts as a "decision filter" at the end of each neuron.
-* It introducec nonlinearity.
+* It introduces nonlinearity.
 If we didn't use activation functions (or used a linear function), no matter how many layers the network had, it would behave like a simple linear regression.

 ## Graphic 1:
 * The graphic shows the "ReLU" Activation Function.
 "ReLU" stands for "Rectified Linear Unit".